oroscow/phage_display_analysis_suite_pdas/readme.md

 ## Future Updates

-- [ ] Populate folder/file browsers with default paths.
+- [x] Set default paths for folder/file browsers.
 - [ ] Use a more descriptive name for final output.

 ## Author